The Court Challenge Begins: Is Trump Taking Unconstitutional Emoluments?

 Taub, who helped to organize a campaign last winter for disclosure of Trump's tax returns, said, "We cannot have a representative democracy if the president takes office with the purpose of personal gain and essentially influence-peddling."

 More immediately, failure would be a bad omen for two other emolument suits.
 One was filed by Democrats in Congress, the other by the attorneys general in Maryland and the District of Columbia.
-They're still working their way through the courts.
+Those cases are still working their way through the courts.